aws-amplify/amplify-js/docs/media/service_workers_guide.md

 ---
 # Service Workers

-AWS Amplify *ServiceWorker* module enables registering a service worker in the browser and communicating with it via *postMessage* events, so that you can create rich offline experiences with push notifications and analytics.
+AWS Amplify *ServiceWorker* class enables registering a service worker in the browser and communicating with it via *postMessage* events, so that you can create rich offline experiences with [Push APIs](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) and analytics.

 After registering the service worker, the ServiceWorker module will listen and attempt to dispatch messages on state changes, and it will record analytics events based on the service worker's lifecycle.